ssmirr/appdev-chapters/continuous-delivery.md

 If we look at our list of remotes now, we should see `origin`, `production`, and `staging`:

 ```
-gitpod /workspace/industrial-auth-1:(main) $ git remote
+gitpod /workspace/minimal-heroku:(main) $ git remote

-gitlab
 origin
 production
 staging
-upstream
 ```

 If you try to open your staging application with `heroku open`, you should see an error:

 ```
-gitpod /workspace/industrial-auth-1:(main) $ heroku open
+gitpod /workspace/minimal-heroku:(main) $ heroku open

  ›   Error: Multiple apps in git remotes
  ›     Usage: --remote staging
- ›        or: --app industrial-auth-1-staging
+ ›        or: --app minimal-heroku-staging
  ›     Your local git repository has more than 1 app referenced in git remotes.
  ›     Because of this, we can't determine which app you want to run this command against.
  ›     Specify the app you want with --app or --remote.
  ›     Heroku remotes in repo:
- ›     industrial-auth-1-production (production)
+ ›     minimal-heroku-production (production)
- ›   industrial-auth-1-staging (staging)
+ ›   minimal-heroku-staging (staging)
  ›
  ›     https://devcenter.heroku.com/articles/multiple-environments
 ```

-Now that we have more than one Heroku app, we have to be more specific:
+The issue is: now that we have more than one Heroku app, we have to be more specific when we run our `heroku` commands about which location we want them performed on.

 ```
 heroku open -r staging